 How the Kenya Livestock Insurance Program (KLIP) Works: A Guide for Pastoralists

-You've spent years building your herd — every goat, sheep, cow, and camel represents your family's wealth, food security, and future.
-But when drought strikes in counties like Turkana, Marsabit, Wajir, or Garissa, you can lose everything in a matter of months.
-You've probably heard neighbours talking about KLIP — the Kenya Livestock Insurance Program — and wondered: Is this government-subsidised cover real?
+You've spent years building your herd — each goat, sheep, or cow represents your family's wealth, your children's school fees, and your security during hard times.
+But when drought strikes in Turkana, Marsabit, Wajir, or any of Kenya's arid counties, you can watch that wealth disappear in months.
+You've probably heard neighbours talking about KLIP — the Kenya Livestock Insurance Program — and wondered: Is this government cover real?
 How does it work?
-And can it really protect my animals?
+And most importantly, can it actually protect my animals?

-Let's break down everything you need to know about KLIP in plain language, so you can decide if it's right for your herd.
+Let's break down everything you need to know about KLIP in plain language, so you can decide if this cover is right for your herd.

 The Kenya Livestock Insurance Program is a special livestock insurance scheme designed specifically for pastoralists in Kenya's arid and semi-arid lands (ASALs).
-Launched by the government in partnership with insurance providers, KLIP aims to protect herders from losing their animals during severe droughts.
+The government, through the State Department for Livestock, subsidises part of the premium — meaning you pay less than you would for regular livestock insurance.

-KLIP targets pastoralists in Kenya's ASAL counties, including:
+KLIP is available to pastoralists in Kenya's arid and semi-arid counties, including:

 Turkana